 Readers with a little more cash to lay down on their stay in Santa Teresa are going to want to check out the premium rooms at Gerthrude’s B&B or Casa Geranio.

-Most people will only visit the Centro neighbourhood of Rio de Janeiro for the walking tour, but there’s actually quite a nice vibe in this area.
+Many tourists will only visit the Centro neighbourhood of Rio de Janeiro for a walking tour, but there’s actually quite a nice vibe in this area.
 If you’re into districts steeped in royal history, jam-packed with epic churches and filled with the sweet aroma of colonial bakeries, you should certainly consider the historical centre as a place to rest your head.
 If you’re lucky, you may be able to grab yourself tickets to the opera or ballet at the Teatro Municipal when a performance company is in town.

 Where to stay in Rio de Janeiro Centro

 Most of the people staying in the historical centre of Rio are there for business purposes rather than tourism, so the quality of accommodation tends to be of higher quality but less vibrant atmosphere.
 A lot of the cheaper places are either very low-rated or seem pretty seedy (avoid the ones that advertise as ‘adult-only’, those are Love Hotels).
 However, Belga Hotel manages to smash it on both the pricing and the reviews, so it’s definitely worth considering!

 So there you have it!
 The best neighbourhoods to stay in Rio de Janeiro, Brazil.
 Wherever you end up staying, it’s hard to have a bad time in Rio, but you of course always need to be aware of your surroundings, even (or especially) in the most upscale areas of the city.
 Hope you have the most amazing Carioca experience!

 Stayed here before?
 Let us know your favourite neighbourhood to stay in Rio de Janeiro in the comments 🙂